Chapter 15 - Animations

 For each animation, iterate over each animation channel (for each animation node) and construct the transformation matrices for each of the bones for all the potential animation frames.
 Those transformation matrices are a combination of the transformation matrix of the node associated to the bone and the bone transformation matrices.

-We start at the root node, and for each frame, build transformation matrix for that node, which is the the transformation matrix of the node multiplied by the composition of the translation, rotation and scale matrix of that specific frame for that node.
+We start at the root node, and for each frame, build the transformation matrix for that node, which is the transformation matrix of the node multiplied by the composition of the translation, rotation and scale matrix of that specific frame for that node.

 We then get the bones associated to that node and complement that transformation by multiplying the offset matrices of the bones.
-The result will be a transformation matrix associated to the related bones for that specific frame, which will be used in the shaders.
+The result will be a transformation matrix associated with the related bones for that specific frame, which will be used in the shaders.

-After that, we iterate over the children nodes, passing the transformation matrix of the parent node to be used also in combination with the children node transformations.
+After that, we iterate over the children nodes, passing the transformation matrix of the parent node to also be used in combination with the children node transformations.

 Implementation